Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Discussion and conclusion

 Some of the limitations of our analysis are due to the data gathering process as we may not be able to retrieve all the original data regarding the referendum.
 However, the network that we created is large, well-connected and robust for our purposes.
-Also, as we have seen,a sentiment lexicon might struggle to catch all the nuances of double negatives and irony~\cite{silgeTextMiningTidy2017}.
-However, we mitigated this weakness by (a) aggregating on a user-level so if a user has a few sarcastic tweets, the majority of their tweets still have straightforward language, which prevails when aggregated, and (b) by performing multiple randomisation tests to show that sentiment does indeed provided a signal that helps explain the network topology, where the sentiment that a user send and receives is highly correlated, along with the connectivity patterns between Yes- and No-supporters.
+Another concern with the data gathering method is the recent changes to the Twitter API, as Twitter no longer gives researchers access to data via their academic API.
+Therefore, trying to collect Twitter data might incur unwanted extra expense.
+Given that our method used significantly less data than previously published methods to arrive at nodal stances, with no loss in accuracy, this would be a preferred method to be used for node classification and information cascade building.
+Also, as we have seen, a sentiment lexicon might struggle to catch all the nuances of double negatives and irony~\cite{silgeTextMiningTidy2017}.
+However, we mitigated this weakness by (a) aggregating on a user-level so if a user has a few sarcastic tweets, the majority of their tweets still have straightforward language, which prevails when aggregated, and (b) by performing multiple randomisation tests to show that sentiment does indeed provide a signal that helps explain the network topology, where the sentiment that a user sends and receives is highly correlated, along with the connectivity patterns between Yes and No supporters.
 Finally, the use of a community detection method that may have its own limitations~\cite{fortunato2007resolution} proved to provide a valuable and accurate clustering of the users into two polarised groups.
+Another limitation that is worth discussing is the possibility of off-channel diffusion of information, which is not captured by our cascade inference method.
+The same piece of content might spread via other channels such as Facebook and Youtube, and two users that are connected on other platforms might independently post the same content on Twitter after seeing it on other platforms, and in this case our method mistakenly treats a single diffusion tree as two disjoint events~\cite{goel2016structural}.